100 Proven ROI-Driven Digital Signage Statistics 2022 | Benefits & Infographic

 - 96% of students say that video increases the learning experience.

-- Applying technology to education helps students to reduce stress (45%), improve confidence (46%) and efficiency (57%), while also helping students to better prepare for class (67%).
+- Applying technology to education helps students to reduce stress (45%), improves confidence (46%) and efficiency (57%), while also helping students to better prepare for class (67%).

 - 97% of students prefer to receive information via digital channels rather than from a non-digital source.

 - 96% of students notice digital signage immediately and can recall its content.

-- Over 40% of schools don’t have instructions for what to do in an emergency posted in their labs and residence.
-Digital signage can be used for emergency messaging.
+- Over 40% of schools don’t have instructions for what to do in an emergency posted in their labs and residence, highlighting the digital signage for emergency messaging demand in schools.

 Retail digital signage allows businesses to make it easier for their customers to complete their shopping journeys, on their own terms.
-Of course, by making the technology a crucial part of the buying experience, retailers get both qualitative and quantitative gains that improve the bottom line.
+Of course, by making technology a crucial part of the buying experience, retailers get numerous gains that improve the bottom line.

 - 64% of digital signage users cite increased customer engagement as the main benefit of digital signage.